-It is clear that this law which was written nearly 200 years ago, is obviously outdated if not laughably so:
+It is clear that this law, which was written nearly 200 years ago, is obviously outdated if not laughably so:

 “If any person shall wilfully ride upon any footpath or causeway by the side of any road made or set apart for the use or accommodation of foot passengers; or shall wilfully lead or drive any horse, ass, sheep, mule, swine, or cattle or carriage of any description, or any truck or sledge, upon any such footpath or causeway; or shall tether any horse, ass, mule, swine, or cattle, on any highway, so as to suffer or permit the tethered animal to be thereon.”

-Section 72 – “carriage of any description”
+Section 72 – “Carriage of any description”

-The Highway Code and common sense advise
+The Highway Code and common sense advice